scloud19/SECipedia/AWS/RDS/db.md

 					Look at VPC.md

 	Relational Database Service (RDS)
+		RDS manages backups, software patching, automatic failure detection, and recovery.

+		This is a managed service, in other words, you're not allowed shell access to DB instances.
+You're restricted to certain system procedures and tables that require advanced privileges.
+			If you REALLY want this shell access, you can always host a database on an EC2 instance.

+			Although you can't SSH into the instance, you are allowed to use practically any other app that you'd normally use (think MySQL workbench, etc.)

+		You get high availability with a primary instance and a synchronous secondary instance that you can failover to when problems occur.
+You can use a MySQL read replicas to increase read scaling.

+		You can run your DB instances in a VPC for extra control.

+		Security Groups
+			RDS uses DB security groups, VPC security groups, and EC2 security groups.

+				DB security group
+					controls access to a DB that's not in a VPC

+				VPC security group
+					Controls access to a DB instance inside a VPC

+				EC2 Security Group
+					Controls access to an EC2 instance and can be used with a DB instance.

 		Has the ability to add a managed memcached or redis-compatible in-memory cache to speed up your database access

+		DB Parameter Group
+			Each DB engine has a set of parameters that control the behavior of the db

+		Storage Capacity
+			For each DB instance, you can select from 5 GB to 6 TB of associated storage capacity.

 		MySQL
 			You can resize your instance (cpu/HD) on the fly.